SmileiPIC/Smilei/doc/Sphinx/particle_merging.rst

   Example of QED pair cascade configuration with two counter-propagating lasers.

 We use two counter-propagating circularly polarized plane waves.
-When they collide, the two waves form a steady plane wave of very strong amplitude able to trigger strong QED effetcs.
+When they collide, the two waves form a steady plane wave of very strong amplitude able to trigger strong QED effects.
 The seed is a group of electrons and positrons located at the middle of the domain in the plane :math:`x = (0.5 L_x + \Delta_x )` where :math:`L_x` is the domain size in the :math:`x` direction.
 The macro-positrons are located at the same location that the macro-electrons to be neutral.
 Since we have plane waves, the transverse boundary conditions are periodic.
 The longitudinal boundary conditions are absorbing for both the fields and the particles.
 This very academic scenario is complicated to simulate because the particles can only escape the domain via the longitudinal boundaries.
-Furthermore, the lasers have inifinite duration.
+Furthermore, the lasers have infinite duration.
 They simply start with a short ramp of :math:`\lambda / 4`.

 Some simulation parameters are given in the following table and the Smilei namelist is avalaible `here <_static/scripts/qed_pair_cascade.py>`_.

 .. _table_qed_cascade_parameters: